- Nondiscrimination Policy

 Staff members are trained and continue to train throughout their careers here at United Sports.
 Many members are CPR certified, and basic first aid trained.
 Certified lifeguards are on staff for those trips that require swimming.
-Counselors in Training or ‘CITS’ are trained just like the main staff.
+Counselors in Training (CIT’s) &/ or Junior Counselors are trained just like the main staff.
 Each staff member has their own expectations and standards to follow for United Sports.

 - Conduct within the facility should be in the spirit of good sportsmanship at all times.